 But I know now that it was all worth it.

-Feeding at the zoo – this is the only way to
+Feeding at the zoo – this is the only way to do it in such a distractible environment! |

 My Little One has been sick.
 He stopped eating and his fevers reached 40 degrees.
 He became incredibly unhappy and listless, sleeping almost constantly, and crying when not.
 I breastfed as much as possible, and yet his nappies were nearly empty.
 He was sweating like crazy, losing a lot of fluid.
 He was biting me again – I now know that this is a clear sign that he is sick – but I just had to keep offering.
 He was going six hours without any pee.
 No matter how much he fed, he wasn’t staying hydrated enough.
 I didn’t have enough milk for him to be an exclusive breastfeeder in that way.
 I fed him tea and water from a cup, from a bottle, from a spoon.
 The biting was always the worst just after I had given him medication, I learnt, so that was always where I offered some sips of water from a bottle first, and then my breast.